lizyness/SSOAutoCrafting/README.md

 ## Features

-- Crafting script
+- You can **exit** all the scripts with **F4**.
+The key can be edited at the end of each script and be different for each one.

+### Plant & Fertilizer script
-  - *This script will proceed to craft in a loop the same chosen item on a Valedale's Workshop or Farah's Workshop.*
+  *This script will let you automatically put a chosen plant and/or fertilizer in a Valedale's Garden planter.*
-  - By default, the first crafting recipe is selected (equivalent of pressing **F1 + 1**).
+  - By default, the **FLAX** is selected (equivalent of pressing **F7 + 3**).
+  - Place your mouse cursor on the empty planter.
-  - You can select a different crafting recipe by the position (number) they appear in the list (1 to 8 for now) with the keys combination : **F9 + Number**.
+  - You can select a different plant by the position (number) they appear in the list (1 to 6) with the keys combination : **F7 + Number**.
 These are not the NumPad numbers but the ones **below** the Functions keys (F1-F12).
-  - After selecting the crafting recipe, you can press **F9** in order to **start the script**.
-  - To **stop the script**, press **F9** again.
-  - **If you want to stop the script at any moment,** you can press **F8** again to toggle it off.

-- Plant script
-  - *This script will let you automatically put a chosen plant (with an optional fertilizer) in a Valedale's Garden planter.*
-  - **Edit the script** according to your needs, especially which plant type you want to put in the planter.
-  - Place your mouse cursor on the planter.
+  - You can also select a fertilizer by using the position they appear in the row (7 to 9)
-  - Press **P** to start the script once.
+  - Press **F7** to start the script once.
   - Redo with your mouse over a different planter.
-  - When you are done, do not forget to **stop the script** by pressing **P** again.
+  - You can reset the script by using **F7 + 0** ; you **must** select either a plant or a fertilizer to run the script again. *It won't work otherwise.*

-- Horse caring script
+### Horse caring script
-  - *This script will proceed to take care of the horse you are facing.
+  *This script will proceed to take care of the horse you selected.
 This will pick their hooves, give them food and water, and brush them.*
   - **Face correctly** the horse you want to take care.
   - Press **F8** to start the horse caring process.
   - Wait for the script to end, it will notify you with a tooltip.
 It will deactivate itself.

+### Crafting script
+  *This script will proceed to craft in a loop the same chosen item on a Valedale's Workshop or Farah's Workshop.
+You must edit the script to change the waiting time for Farah's Workshop, because the animations are longer.*
+  - By default, the first crafting recipe is selected (equivalent of pressing **F9 + 1**).
+  - You can select a different crafting recipe by the position (number) they appear in the list (1 to 10 for now 10 being setup by pressing F9 + 0) with the keys combination : **F9 + Number**.
+These are not the NumPad numbers but the ones **below** the Functions keys (F1-F12).
-  - **If you want to stop the script at any moment,** you can press **F8** again to toggle it off.
+  - After selecting the crafting recipe, you can press **F9** in order to **start the script**.
+  - To **stop the script**, press **F9** again.

 ## Configuration